ibmdb/python-ibmdb/README.md

   export IBM_DB_HOME=/home/skauser/clidriver
   ```

-  You are required to set the library path to the clidriver under IBM_DB_HOME to pick this version of the ODBC and CLI Driver.
+  You are required to set the library path to the clidriver under IBM_DB_HOME to pick this version of the ODBC and CLI Driver.<br>
   e.g:
   ```
   Windows: